imaracoonwelp/SC1015-Project/README.md

 - Using Z-Score method to remove outliers
 - Identifying clusters in Joint Plots
 - One-Hot Encoding
-- Linear Regression
+- Univariate and Multivariate Linear Regression
 - Random Forest for Regression
-- Hyperparameters Tuning for Random Forest for Regression using GridSearchCV
+- Cross-Validation for Random Forest for Regression using GridSearchCV
 - K-Nearest Neighbour Regression
-- Hyperparameters Tuning for K-Nearest Neighbour Regression using GridSearchCV
+- Cross-Validation for K-Nearest Neighbour Regression using GridSearchCV
-- Concepts on R^2 and MSE
+- Concepts on R^2, Adjusted R^2 and MSE

 ## Contributors